cbevins/gedcom/src/lib/js/README.md

 # Bevis-Riley Genealogy Web App

 ## To Do

+### Errors
+- age() must check for undefined birth and death dates
+- profile() must not link to unknown parents or spouses

 ### GedCom
 - Sort children and spouse lists and events by date
 - Parse for date records like `DATE estimated 1745`